 |Version 4 is in early beta.
 It's made freely available here for testing purposes. | EULA|

 Welcome to a world where you feel safer in your home, save energy and can enjoy lighting effects from cosy to practical.
 Philips Hue bulbs are low-power LED bulbs with all of the benefits of dimmers, time switches and colour adjustment.
 Hue-topia gives you manual control over your Philips Hue bulbs and makes it easy to schedule them for when you're not around.
 Plus other reassuring security features.

 - Manual control over each bulb and groups of bulbs

-- Control groups of bulbs with a single touch (version 3 allows you to select lamps / groups / rooms and an 'all' group)
+- Control groups of bulbs with a single touch (individual lamps / groups / rooms and an 'all' group)

 - Appear to be at home even when you're not by scheduling your lights to switch on and off, or up and down.

-- The scheduled times will continue to work when your computer isn't on or isn't in the house
+- The advantage of a hub (aka 'bridge') and an application like Hue-topia is that you're free of a cloud-based / online system and your scheduled times will continue to work when your computer isn't on or isn't in the building.

 - Scheduled times can be slightly randomised so they don't look as if they're on a timer